AndroidDevBR/Code-Of-Conduct/README-en.md

 Before asking a question, take the time and search Google as well as the Android documentation for your question.
 If after that the answer is not clear to you, please refer to the sources you consulted to answer your question.
 Sending your question to the most appropriate channel can also facilitate discussion and resolution.

-When asking and answering questions, avoid any imperative or impatient language, and be cordial, after all we are all here to help one another!
+When asking and answering questions, avoid any imperative or impatient language, and be cordial, after all we here are just trying to help each other.

 After posting your question, be sure to look for alternatives to solve your problem.
 Send new messages with updates and alternatives you've tried.
 If you can solve your problem on your own, spread the knowledge you have gained by describing the solution.

-In no situation repeat the same message several times.
+At any situation repeat the same message several times.
 In addition to generating spam, the community will show much more interest in helping those who are trying to advance on their own.

 Avoid messages without content, merely to agree to previous messages, loose words or excessively long messages without need.
 Use the options that Slack offers, such as the Reactions option.
 Also considered messages without content questions such as: Has anyone used the XYZ tool? or someone can help me ?.
 In case of doubts, problems or other situations, directly send your question or situation in the correct channel, avoiding to pollute the channels with messages without content.
 In addition to these cases, complaints without constructive purpose and for mere outburst are also messages without content.
 Remember that multiple channels have thousands of participating members, so value the channels and the space to exchange information avoiding messages without purpose.